Innovations in Credit Card Processing

 It is also an advantageous system for sole traders who can't connect a device to a telephone line, like market stall operators, for example.
-Mobile card systems are also greatly used by professionals who provide services outside of a conventional business premises, perhaps working in the homes of their clients.
+Mobile card systems are also greatly used by professionals who provide services outside of conventional business premises, perhaps working in the homes of their clients.

-Basically mobile card payments can be taken by using an app downloaded to a smart device.
-By swiping a card in a small payment machine, customers can still enter their PIN number and confirm the payment amount, but after that the smart device takes over and contacts the merchant's service provider just like a conventional PDQ would, only over the internet.
+Basically, mobile card payments can be taken by using an app downloaded to a smart device.
+By swiping a card in a small payment machine, customers can still enter their PIN number and confirm the payment amount, but after that, the smart device takes over and contacts the merchant's service provider just like a conventional PDQ would, only over the internet.

 With such an innovation, even receipts can be emailed to clients post-sale, so the entire process becomes paperless, a far cry from the earliest days of credit cards.

 Processing a transaction via credit card is now faster than ever before.
 The same quick security checks that are applied when processing a credit card are also being applied to debit cards as they are now a method of payment on PDQs.
-Either one can be a means of payment via a mobile card service, providing great flexibility in choice of payment and location of sale.
+Either one can be a means of payment via a mobile card service, providing great flexibility in the choice of payment and location of sale.